 | Case | What Happened | Outcome |

-| TerraUSD (UST) | Massive withdrawals triggered hyperinflation of Luna | Complete collapse of the ecosystem |
+| TerraUSD (UST) | Massive withdrawals triggered a hyperinflation of Luna | Complete collapse of the ecosystem |

-| Iron Finance (TITAN) | Panic sell combined with poor pricing from oracles | Collapse of the token to zero |
+| Iron Finance (TITAN) | Panic selling combined with poor pricing of oracles | Token collapse to zero |

 Risk Management Strategies for Players